alephium/www/src/content/news/contest-for-all-video-creators-e777f2619596/index.md

 ### Prizes for a total of 10’000 ALPH 💰

-🐰 It’s quite a trip down the YouTube-hole to watch the <a href="https://www.youtube.com/results?search_query=alephium" >video content created around the topic of Alephium</a>.
+🐰 It’s quite a trip down the YouTube-hole to watch the [video content created around the topic of Alephium](https://www.youtube.com/results?search_query=alephium).
 Miners are showing us so much love, and there are a lot of really on point tutorials.
 It’s overwhelming to be frank!

 **However, we’re missing a good video-introduction to Alephium and we’d like your help.
 To this end, we’re launching a video creation contest for an Alephium introduction.**